tosbaa/acucli/README.md

 ## Features

-- Interact with Acunetix scans via command line.
-- Streamline the process of managing web application security assessments.
-- Written in Go, ensuring high performance and reliability.
+- Create, Delete, List and Set/Get Configuration to targets
+- Create, Delete, List and Add Targets to Target Group
+- Create, Delete, List and Import/Export Scan Profiles
+- Trigger Scans

 ## Installation

 You can install Acucli directly from the source code hosted on GitHub.
 Ensure you have Go installed on your system before proceeding with the installation.
+Also grab a copy of the .acucli.yaml file to work with configuration setup and setting env variables.
+You can find it on the repository

 ```bash
 go install github.com/tosbaa/acucli@latest